Jason Schreier’s latest report for Bloomberg tells a lot about the current leadership team leading PlayStation.

 Michael Mumbauer, a founding member of the Visual Arts Service Group, has been with Sony for over a decade and since then, has never fully seen support from the company’s leadership.
 Bloomberg’s report mentions that this team would begin work on a remake of 2013’s blockbuster The Last of Us for PlayStation 5.
 But Sony’s lack of acknowledgement meant that the studio would never fully fund or support the Visual Arts Service Group, leading them to lack the support sorely needed to succeed in the market.
 It’s all in the name, the team led by Mumbauer is still known as the VASG, having no identity to call its own; Sony even moved the project in-house over at Naughty Dog instead of offering assistance.

 With the project now back at Naughty Dog, much of the team at Visual Arts Service Group soon disbanded and moved on, including Mumbauer.
-It’s a testament to how risk is not rewarded in today’s market and an issue within the industry at large.
+It’s a testament to how risk is not rewarded in today’s market and is an issue within the industry.

 As they say, the proof is in the pudding — Sony owns more than a dozen studios under the PlayStation Studios label but we only really hear about the major ones.
 Studios such as Santa Monica, Naughty Dog and Guerrilla Games are usually given the budget to deliver expensively produced video games.
 Compare this to how Microsoft has been working with the teams behind Xbox Game Studios and it is a clear contrast, with each team working on putting games onto Xbox Game Pass.